DrVidya112025/Face-Mask-Detection-System/README.md

 📁 Dataset
 This dataset consists of  Train and Test of 4095 images belonging to two classes :
+Train

-with_mask: 2165 images
+with_mask: 45 images
-without_mask: 1930 images
+without_mask: 35 images
 The images used were real images of faces wearing masks.

 🧰 Technologies Used